Skip to main contentSkip to main navigationSkip to footer content

 How will I be able to study in a triple?

 There are multiple ways to study while living in a triple.
 You will likely have different class schedules that will leave the room quiet at different times.
 You can study with your roommates in the suite.
-We also have a variety of study spaces in Centennial Hall, throughout the ESF campus and on the SU campus to meet your needs.
-Many students choose somewhere other than their Centennial Hall room as their preferred study location.
+We also have a variety of study spaces in Centennial Hall, throughout the ESF campus and on the Syracuse University campus to meet your needs.
+Many students choose somewhere other than their room as their preferred study location.

 How long do I have to live in a triple?
 Can I change rooms?